DROW OF PORPHYRA FAQ

 Q: Is it for newbies, intermediate or advanced players (i dont mean level wise)?

-A: The systems are not too difficult for newer players, and novice gamers should be able to interface with the stories without trouble.
+A: The systems aren't too difficult for newer players, and novice gamers should be able to interface with the stories without trouble.
 The ideas should offer grist for more seasoned gamers, either as a whole or as pieces to be added to ongoing games.

 Q: How much time will an average reader need to spend in order to get well acquainted with the content?